FAQ

 $10,000 (certain state-specific minimums apply).

 Traditional aggregate-only coverage is not available.
-Spectrum does offer integrated stop loss insurance, which has no specific retention and features a monthly-accumulating integrated attachment point.
+Spectrum offers Integrated Stop Loss, a true level-funded product that has no specific retention and features a monthly-accumulating integrated attachment point.

-Proposals are issued within five to seven working days.
-Earlier need dates are met on a routine basis, as requested.
+Proposals are issued within five to seven business days.
+Quicker turn-around needs are met upon reasonable request.

-31. Will Spectrum release a manual quote on groups where total paid claims experience is unavailable?
+21. Will Spectrum release a manual quote on groups where total paid claims and individual participant claims experience is unavailable?

-Yes.
-Total paid claims experience is required on all currently self-funded groups, as well as all fully-insured groups over 100 employee lives.
-Fully-insured groups of 25 to 100 employee lives must provide total paid claims experience when available; when unavailable, manual stop loss quotes can be issued.
+• Experience-Rated: Applies to all currently self-funded groups, as well as any currently fully-insured groups over 100 employee lives.
+Total paid claims and individual participant claims experience is required.
+Currently fully-insured groups of 15 to 100 employee lives must provide total paid claims and individual participant claims experience when available.
+Up to 90-day lock-in is available.

 No. However, Spectrum will not saturate an area or state with approved producers and will take into consideration primary competition when evaluating producer prospects for approval.

 On in-force business, Spectrum requires written notification from the policyholder in the event it wishes to change from one Spectrum-approved TPA to another approved TPA, off-anniversary or at renewal.
-If the take-over TPA is not currently approved by Spectrum, the in-force TPA must sanction the move and the take-over TPA must complete a TPA questionnaire and is subject to the same approval criteria as a prospect TPA.
+If the take-over TPA is not currently approved by Spectrum, it is subject to the same approval criteria as a prospect TPA.
 Approval is not automatic.

-• A prospect case (new business) underwritten with enrollment at or above 25 employee lives that falls below 25 employee lives at inception will be declined coverage.
+• A quoted prospect case (new business) that falls below the state-specific minimum life requirement at inception will be declined coverage.

-• Any in-force case with enrollment below 25 employee lives at its contract anniversary date is not eligible for renewal.
+• Any in-force case that falls below the state-specific minimum life requirement at its contract anniversary date is not eligible for renewal.

-• Cases must remit premium at actual enrollment levels down to 25 employee lives.
-Any case with enrollment below 25 employee lives must remit premium on a minimum of 25 employee lives.
-Any premium due above the actual enrollment (up to 25 employee lives) is based on the single rate.
+• Cases must remit premium at actual enrollment levels down to 15 covered employee lives.
+Any case with enrollment below 15 employee lives must remit premium on a minimum of 15 employee lives.
+Any premium due above the actual enrollment (up to 15 employee lives) is based on the single rate.

-Spectrum does not cancel cases at any time during the contract period due to declining enrollment.
+Spectrum does not cancel cases at any time during the contract period due to declining enrollment but may re-underwrite terms if enrollment shrinks beyond the limits stated in the stop loss policy.

 Premium may be remitted either gross or net of commission, however, the producer must be appointed by the issuing carrier in the state where the case was sold prior to any commission being released by Spectrum or withheld by the TPA.
-All premium checks must be made payable to Spectrum Underwriting Managers, Inc. Premium may also be paid via ACH transfer.
-The following time-table applies to premium remittance:
+All premium checks should be made payable to Spectrum – a division of Companion Life Insurance Company.
+Premium may also be paid via ACH transfer.
+The following timetable applies:

 • Premium Due Date: 1st Day of the Month